- Home

 Pain relief

-- You will have some pain and discomfort for several days after surgery, but you will be given pain-relieving medicines to manage this.
+- You will have some pain and discomfort for several days after surgery, but this can be controlled with pain medicines.

 - by an injection near your spinal column (epidural or spinal anaesthetic)

-- through a drip which you can control with a button (PCA – patient controlled analgesia)
+- through a drip you can control with a button (patient-controlled analgesia or PCA)

 - as pills or tablets

-- through little tubes giving local anaesthetic near your wound (TAP block catheters).
+- through little tubes giving local anaesthetic near the wound (transversus abdominis plane or TAP block catheters)

 - Let your doctor or nurse know if you are in pain so they can adjust the medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.